WordPress/openverse/rfcs/20220307-monitoring_across_the_stack.md

 Prometheus is configured via a single `prometheus.yml` file.
 I've created a Python script that generatese the appropriate `prometheus.{environment}.yml` file based on a `.conf` file using Python's `configparser` module.
 It's in the contents of this PR.

+## Overview of proposed changes

+* Use Docker to deploy the following services in production:
+    * Prometheus
+    * Grafana
+    * GNU Mailman
+* Rely on Prometheus primarily as a metrics aggregator and time series database.
+Do not use it for rule and alarm configuration.
+* Rely on Grafana for visbility and alarming upstream from Prometheus.
+* Create separate alarm streams per service in Mailman and aggregate all alarms into a Slack channel for extra visibility and redundancy.
+* Use `django-prometheus` library to add the Prometheus `/metrics` endpoint to the API
+* Expose Grafana dashboards publicly _a la_ [Wikimedia](https://grafana.wikimedia.org/?orgId=1) and other FOSS projects
+* Create `@openverse/nuxt-module-prometheus` to create a pluggable Prometheus monitoring integration for Nuxt based on existing (but incomplete) projects
+* Integrate Prometheus exporters for the rest of our services and infrastructure
+* Deploy Runbooks for all alarms to the Openverse handbook on WordPress.org

 ## Implementation Plan

 1. Merge the example local stack implementation from this PR and update any of the things we agree to change during the RFC period.